xiaogouxo/PyIDM/readme.md

 youtube_dl

-you can run one line command to install packages using pip:
+you can run one line command to install required packages:

-pip install pycurl youtube_dl certifi PySimpleGUI pyperclip plyer pillow
+"pip install pycurl youtube_dl certifi PySimpleGUI pyperclip plyer pillow"

+note for pyperclip:
+Pyperclip is a cross-platform Python module for copy and paste clipboard functions. it is being used if you want to monitor clipboard for files urls and it will be processed automatically by Hanash DM.
+On Linux, this module makes use of the xclip or xsel commands, which should come with the os.
+Otherwise run "sudo apt-get install xclip" on Debian like or "sudo pacman -S xclip" on archlinux

-your feedback is most welcomed on
+your feedback is most welcomed on https://github.com/Aboghazala/Hanash or email to mahmoud_elshahhat@yahoo.com
-email: mahmoud_elshahhat@yahoo.com

 Thanks,
 Mahmoud Elshahat